Last Updated on March, 2023 by Edison

 If you want to persuade someone to be healthy, give some scary facts about obesity and then show him a step-by-step guide on losing weight.

-Inoculation is a technique used to make people immune to persuasion attempts by first exposing them to small arguments against their position.
+Inoculation is a technique that makes people immune to persuasion attempts by exposing them to small arguments against their position.

 In medical immunization, weakened viruses are injected into the body, which triggers the production of antibodies in response.

-Let’s say that you want to make sure your teenage son doesn’t smoke.
+Let’s say you want to ensure your teenage son doesn’t smoke.